 - 2.8.
 Place the fermenter out of direct sunlight and maintain a temperature between 64°- 82° F for approximately 7 days.

 After 7 days the cider in your fermenter should have stopped fermenting and begun to clear.
 It’s now time to bottle!
 If you’re not sure, draw a small amount from the tap; if it tastes like flat hard cider, it’s ready to bottle.
 If it tastes sweet, give it a few more days.

-Follow the steps outlined in the hard cider instructions that came with your kit (you can find these instructions by clicking the "Help Desk" link at the top of the page).
+Follow the steps outlined in the instructions that came with your kit. ou can download a pdf copy of these instructions below.

 FOR BEST RESULTS CONDITION FOR 1 TO 2 WEEKS.